sarandi/dotfiles/README.md

 ### Advanced Dotbot Install

-1. Create your .dotfile directory - I use `.dotfiles`
+1. Create your .dotfile directory - I use `.dotfiles`.
-1. In .dotfiles root, create and populate a `.gitignore` file
+1. In .dotfiles root, create and populate a `.gitignore` file.
-1. In .dotfiles root, initiate git with `git init`
+1. In .dotfiles root, initiate git with `git init`.
-1. Get the advanced dotbot install scripts and save them to .dotbot root
+1. Get the advanced dotbot install scripts and save them to .dotbot root.
    1. [install-profile](https://github.com/anishathalye/dotbot/wiki/Tips-and-Tricks#install-profile)
    1. [install-standalone](https://github.com/anishathalye/dotbot/wiki/Tips-and-Tricks#install-standalone)
    1. N.B.
-Notice these don't use a file extension
+Notice these don't use a file extension.
-1. In .dotfile root, create a config directory
+1. In .dotfile root, create a config directory.
-    1. The default name is meta
+    1. The default name is meta.
-    1. If you change from meta, you will have to update the `META_DIR` variables in  both the install scripts
+    1. If you change from meta, you will have to update the `META_DIR` variables in  both the install scripts.
 1. Inside of meta create two more directories: `profiles` and `configs`
-1. Your user should have read/write/execute priviledges for all files and directories
+1. Your user should have read/write/execute privileges for all files and directories.
    1. You can set this recursively with `chmod -R 700 ~/.dotfiles`
-   1. Or you can alter to fit your needs - I usually use `755`
+   1. or you can alter to fit your needs - I usually use `755`.
 1. In .dotfile root, install the dotbot git submodule:

     ```SHELL